lpotherat/hackathon2019-serenity/README.md

 Returns the offers list

 ### Data sets
-You can get the rest areas, tags and offers with the corresponding endpoints : /api/aires , /api/tags , /api/offres
+You can get the rest areas, tags and offers with the corresponding GET endpoints : /api/aires , /api/tags , /api/offres

+### Development mode !
+You can reset the session at any time with POST /api/session/reset and empty data